 Shortly after the Supreme Court decision in Dobbs v.
-Jackson Women's Health Organization in June 2022 and subsequent enforcement of bans on abortion care in a number of states, reports began to surface in the media about medical care that differed from the accepted standard.
-Some of the cases involved delays in the treatment of conditions that were life-threatening, such as ectopic pregnancy, while others chronicled the difficult barriers patients needed to overcome to obtain abortion care when pregnant with a fetus with severe anomalies incompatible with life.
+Jackson Women's Health Organization in June 2022 and subsequent to the enforcement of bans on abortion care in a number of states, reports began to surface in the media about medical care that differed from the accepted standard.^{1,2,3} Some of the cases involved delays in the treatment of conditions that were life-threatening, such as ectopic pregnancy, while others chronicled the difficult barriers patients needed to overcome to obtain abortion care when pregnant with a fetus with severe anomalies incompatible with life.

-As this media coverage increased, so did reports of clinicians being told by their employers or leadership of the hospitals where they practiced not to speak with the press about these cases.
-In an effort to provide a venue for health care providers to anonymously share information about cases of poorquality care due to new restrictions on abortion care, we launched the Care Post-Roe Study on September 29, 2022.
+As this media coverage increased, so did reports of clinicians being told by their employers or leadership of the hospitals where they practiced not to speak with the press about these cases.4 In an effort to provide a venue for health care providers to anonymously share information about cases of poorquality care due to new restrictions on abortion, we launched the Care Post-Roe Study on September 29, 2022.
 The study invites health care providers to submit written or audio narratives describing cases of clinical care that deviated from the usual standard due to new laws since June 2022.
-Providers who submit cases have the option of participating in a follow-up in-depth interview.
+Providers also have the option of participating in an in-depth interview.
 To protect provider confidentiality, anonymous submissions are permitted, and to protect patient confidentiality, submitters are instructed not to submit any protected health information (PHI).
-This report is a preliminary analysis of the submissions received during the first six months of the project, through March 2023.
+We previously published a report of preliminary findings through March 2023.
+This report is a comprehensive analysis of submissions received through August 16, 2024.